 One of the major benefits of being so remote, is that you don’t have to worry as much about large crowds of people.
 This applies to lines of vehicles trying to get in, parking lot space, campground availability, and the hiking trails!
 That being said, there are seasonalities to the park.
 During the winter, Lassen can receive up to 30ft / 9m of snow.
 And as a result, much of the scenic highway that runs through the park, closes for the winter, which ultimately removes the ability to do any of the activities we noted above, with the exception of Sulphur Works which is open and accessible year-round.

-Our recommendation would be to visit in the spring between late April and June, or fall between August and October.
+Our recommendation would be to visit in the late spring between late May and June depending on when the road reopens, or fall between August and October.

 SEASONS